-Due to ongoing challenges regarding Covid-19, all applications for public events on Peak District National Park Authority-owned land and properties have been suspended until at least April 2021.
+Due to ongoing challenges regarding Covid-19, all applications for public events on Peak District National Park Authority-owned land and properties are currently suspended.

 Whatever the time of year there are all kinds of things to do in the Peak District National Park with friends, families or on your own.
 Here are some ideas to get you started.